VCityTeam/UD-Viz/docs/static/Developers.md

   It is important to add the '../UD-Viz/node_modules' in first position of the array.

-Note that when you make a change in UD-Viz library watchers (nodemon) of Imuv will not notice it, you have to restart it yourself by typing "rs" in the watcher console.
+When you application uses code watchers (e.g. nodemon) on automatic rebuild purposes, the code watchers will be blind to changes operated in the ../UD-Viz/ file hierarchy.

 ## Continuous Integration (Travis CI)